alonshepon/New-Dietary-Guidelines-for-America-2026/README.md

-This repository includes a dataset and Matlab code used for calculating Figure 1 in.........
+This repository includes a dataset and Matlab code used for calculating Figure 1 in our article in pnas.

 OptimizeDiets.m - uses MAD values to construct diets with ranging protein levels using quadartic optimization.
 The output of these calculation is placed within the cells of the excel file.